CodHeK/mitiBot/README.md

 python3 model.py --train
 ```

-If you want to perform the 2 phases separately
+If you want to perform the 2 phases separately `(given the feature vectors are already saved in f.json and fvecs.json)`

 ```
 python3 model.py --phase1
 ```